In this article:

-However, as Data Controllers our clients remain responsible for how they use Heydoc and allow access to the system.
+However, as Data Controllers, our clients remain responsible for their patient data and how they use Heydoc and allow access to the system.

 Your data is physically stored on servers which have achieved the highest level of